Submission Dates: Oct 1-Nov 9, 2018

-We plan to continue the session chair role as redesigned last year.
+As has been true at the past two AEFP conferences, we will have no discussants for individual papers.
 Session chairs will be responsible for sparking a broader-ranging discussion with a few questions and then opening the conversation to the audience.
-New this year, in order to ensure that authors get more detailed feedback on their work, each presenter will be responsible for providing written feedback (outside the conference) to one other presenter on their panel.
-The chair will coordinate this, as well.
-By submitting a proposal, non-student presenters agree to serve as a chair on another session.
+In order to ensure that authors get more detailed feedback on their work, each presenter will be responsible for providing written feedback (before or after the conference) to one other presenter on their panel.
+The chair will coordinate this.
+Failure to provide comments will reduce an author’s chance to have a paper included in the 2020 conference.
+In addition, by submitting a proposal, non-student presenters agree to serve as a chair on another session.

 You may only submit one proposal as a presenter.
 You may be an author on multiple proposals so long as you present only once at the meeting.
-Proposals should be submitted through AEFP’s submission portal at http://www.aefpweb.org/ no later than November 8.
-We will announce acceptances and session time assignments together this year, in early January.
+Proposals should be submitted through AEFP’s submission portal at http://www.aefpweb.org/ no later than November 9.
+We will announce acceptances and session time assignments by mid-January.

 Networking and volunteer opportunities